nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     the data itself has filtered out the buses that stop at the starting location.
     + Cons: A lot of duplicate data is stored since each bus stop will have a list of the remaining route for every bus that stops there.

+Given the above alternatives, alternative 1 was used considering the implementation of other features of the application.

 ### 3.2.
 Full Route Display (`/routemap` Feature)